pgjdbc/pgjdbc/docs/content/development/_index.md

 postgres@host:~$ createlang plpgsql test
 ```

 Now we're ready to run the tests, we simply type `./gradlew clean test` , and it should be off and running.
-To use non default values to runthe regression tests, you can create a `build.local.properties` in the top level directory.
-This properties file allows you to setvalues for host, database, user, password, and port with the standardproperties "key = value" usage.
-The ability to set the port valuemakes it easy to run the tests against a number of different serverversions on the same machine.
+To use non default values to run the regression tests, you can create a `build.local.properties` in the top level directory.
+This properties file allows you to set values for host, database, user, password, and port with the standard properties "key = value" usage.
+The ability to set the port value makes it easy to run the tests against a number of different server versions on the same machine.